I’ve seen a few posts recently about the importance of PhD students using social media.

 It’s also true, for example, that many employers google prospective employees to check out their online presence, and if you have shown the initiative and taken the time to build a successful blog this could set you apart from the competition.

 This does not necessarily mean that everybody must use social media in order to succeed in academia.
-It is most certainly possible to be successful without it.
+It is most certainly possible to be successful without.

 It also does not necessarily mean that good use of social media will inevitably lead to academic success.

-I am not going to argue that nobody should use social media, but there are limitations to its utility and, for some people, potentially detrimental effects.
+I am not going to argue that nobody should use social media, but there are limitations to their utility and, for some people, potentially detrimental effects.

 Problem #1: attention